binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 * Outside bins that lock
 * High quality shredders
 * Easily accessible and convenient lockable storage for each individual staff member.
-Make sure they're very easy to use, or else they won't be used.
+Make sure they are very easy to use, or else they won't be used.
 * Policy and possible company culture change for all of the above points and any that I have missed
 * Education -> monitor -> test, repeat